General Garden Tips

 October is a month of closing up the garden in readiness for winter; still doing plenty of gardening, but with the end in sight.

-- potting up any last plants to save over winter: geraniums,impatiens,etc.
+- Pot up any last plants to save over winter: geraniums,impatiens,etc.

-- using the mowers for the last time or two and then emptying out gas and cleaning up for winter storage
+- Use the mowers for the last time or two; then empty out gas and clean up for winter storage

-- gathering in last tomato and pepper harvests
+- Gather the last tomato and pepper harvests

 I don’t cut back my perennials in the fall except for those which look too scraggly, but many people do; now is the time for that garden cleanup if you prefer it.
 It is useful for ridding the beds of diseased foliage.